VoltBit/remotevision/README.md

 + Audio stream that can take audio input from the viewer and send it to the wearer

-+ The Bluetooth communication currently consists of a server running on the Android device that opens a Bluetooth socket and listens for incomming connections.
-The headset runns a Bluetooth client written in C that scans for nearby devices and connects to the phone application.
-The problem with this approach is that scanning for devices is power consumming and this operation should be mitigated to the Android device.
-The roles should be reversed such that the headset becomes the server.
-Unfortunately, Bluetooth programming in C has very little documentation and therefore it is recommended to use Python instead.
-PyBlueZ library provides high level functionalities for Python2 while Python3 integrates Bluetooth capabilities since version 3.3.

 + The scripting done for setting up Internet and Bluetooth adapters do not assume a change in configuration.
 The name of the adapters should be dynamically determined before the setup.